A-Train: A-Train 2001

 Released in May 2001 in Japan for the PS2, A-Train 2001 is an improvement over A-Train 6.
 The game and its dependencies can be installed on the system's hard disk drive.
 Also, for the first time, people were featured in the game.

 A-Train The 21st Century

 Released on June 19, 2003, in Japan for Windows, this is essentially a rebadged PC version of A-Train 2001.

 A-Train i

 Released on the DoCoMo 504i/505i/506i/900 mobile phones as a service planning game and distributed by Hudson Soft.
 Players had to pay a monthly fee to access the game.
-The game is now no longer available as of March 2012.
+The game is no longer available as of March 2012.

 A-Train 7

 Marketed as the 20th anniversary title for the A-Train series, it revives the "urban development" gameplay that had been missing since A-Train 5.
 It was released in Japan on June 26, 2005, for Windows 2000, XP and Vista.
 Several expansion packs were released for the game.